shrocket/personal_website/content/blog/2005-10-21-new-zodiac-the-broccoli.md

 ---
-title: New Zodiac: The Broccoli
+title: New Zodiac - The Broccoli
 date: 2005-10-21
 categories:
   - blahg
   - zodiac
 ---